 Humans begin as a single fertilized cell containing (with some rare exceptions) the full complement of DNA—the genome—arranged into 46 discrete chromosomes (23 pairs, with mom and dad each contributing half of each pair) in the cell’s nucleus.
-There are about 5 feet of DNA coiled up tightly in that first cell.
+There are 6 feet of DNA coiled up tightly in that first cell.
 All the information in the DNA is replicated each time the cell divides.
 The amount of DNA packed into all of an adult’s cells is on the order of 100 trillion feet (about 19 billion miles)—so that if the DNA chain was stretched out, it would be long enough to reach back and forth between the Earth and the Sun more than 200 times.

 3. Ooops!
 Mistakes will happen.

 Like any biochemical process, DNA replication is inherently prone to error.
 Some of the most common flubs happen when the same base is replicated several times in a row.
 For example, if there are many Ts in succession, the enzyme that builds new DNA molecules may accidentally drop or add a base.
 This kind of error is called a frameshift, and if not properly repaired it can have serious consequences; for example, frameshifts are implicated in cystic fibrosis and Tay-Sachs disease.
 However, polymerase error is only one source of mutation.
 It’s hard to put a firm number on mutation rates, because they can vary by gene, by cell type, and by person.